 I loved Peru and it is a definitely a country that I will be coming back to, there is so much beauty and so many great places to see and experience and the food is to die for!

-Have fun! :) over 5 years ago
+Have fun! :) about 9 years ago